-- I. In case where customers meet one of the following descriptions, a credit co-operative's employees should decline their requests in a euphemistic manner and report to direct managers. - (i) Insisting not to provide relevant data for identity verification when being told it is necessary according to regulatory requirements. - (ii) Any individuals or entities compel or attempt to compel credit
+In case where customers meet one of the following descriptions, a bills house's employees should decline their requests in a euphemistic manner and report to direct managers.

-- co-operative employees not leave transaction records or complete reporting form. - (iii) Attempting to persuade employees not to collect data that is required to complete the transaction. - (iv) Enquiring the possibility of avoiding being reported. - (v) Eager to explain the source of fund is clean or the transaction is not for money laundering purpose. - (vi) Insisting transactions must be completed immediately without a reasonable explanation. - (vii) Descriptions provided by the customers apparently do no match the transactions. - (viii) Attempting to provide interest to employees to obtain the credit co-operative's services. - II.
-In case where a credit co-operative also operates other business, relevant Model Guidelines for such business should apply to the department in charge of the business as well.
-For example, in case where a credit co-operative also operates trust business, the Model Guidelines for bills houses should apply to such trust department.
+- I. Insisting not to provide relevant data for identity verification when being told it is necessary according to regulatory requirements. - II.
+Any individuals or entities compel or attempt to compel bills house employees not leave transaction records or complete reporting form. - III.
+Attempting to persuade employees not to collect data that is required to complete the transaction. - IV.
+Enquiring the possibility of avoiding being reported. - V. Eager to explain the source of fund is clean or the transaction is not for money laundering purpose. - VI.
+Insisting transactions must be completed immediately without a reasonable explanation. - VII.
+Descriptions provided by the customers apparently do no match the transactions. - VIII.
+Attempting to provide interest to employees to obtain the bills house's services.

-A credit co-operative should establish its own internal Guidelines Governing Anti-Money Laundering and Countering the Financing of Terrorism ("Internal Guidelines") by reference to the Model Guidelines and implement the Internal Guidelines after obtaining approval from the board of directors.
-The credit co-operative should report the Internal Guidelines to FSC and perform annual review of the Internal Guidelines.
-In the case of amending the Internal Guidelines, the requirements of this Article also apply.
+A bills house should establish its own Directions Governing Anti-Money Laundering and Countering the Financing of Terrorism ("Directions") by reference to the Guideline and implement the Directions after obtaining approval from the board of directors.
+The bills house should report the Directions to FSC and perform annual review of the Directions.
+In the case of amending the Directions, the requirements of this Article also apply.

-The Model Guidelines should be implemented after the approval of the board of directors of the NFCC and FSC.
-In the case of amending the Model Guidelines, the requirement of this Article also apply.
+The Guideline should be implemented after the approval of the board of directors of the Association and FSC.
+In the case of amending the Guideline, the requirement of this Article also apply.